Effective Date: March 1, 2020

-If the complaint is not adequately resolved by the DMA, the individual may file a complaint with data protection authority (DPA) in the EU or Switzerland, which the U.S. Department of Commerce commits to resolve within 90 days.
+If the complaint is not adequately resolved by JAMS, you may file a complaint with data protection authority (DPA) in the EU, UK or Switzerland, which the U.S. Department of Commerce commits to resolve within 90 days.

 If the dispute is not adequately resolved through the actions of the DPA and U.S. Department of Commerce, then the individual is entitled to pursue binding arbitration with After, Inc. Please note, no monetary damages are allowed under binding arbitration, it is only to resolve an individual complaint.